AdamBissonnette/MM-Base-WP-Plugin/readme.txt

 == Changelog ==

+= 0.6a =

+* Added slightly more robust path code so trailing / preceeding slashes aren't so tricky to work with.  e.g. say you want to load files from a folder called "cats".
+You can now simply have folder="cats" instead of having to include the first slash "/cats" and having to avoid using the trailing slash "/cats/".
+Any variation should work along with handling of cases when too many slashes are added "//cats//".

 = 0.6 =

 * Reworked how the class parameter is passed through the code so more information can be sent along with it